endenwer/svelte-restate/docs/API.md

 <a id=connect-to-devtools></a>
 ### `connectToDevTools(store: Restate<any>, muts: {[key: string]: Function} = {})`

 Connects to Redux Devtools.
-To dispatch mutaions from devtools you need to pass mutaions object as second argument.
+To dispatch mutations from the devtools you need to pass them as second argument.

 <a id=restate></a>
 ## `Restate<T>`